tswast/code-snippets/2024/12-pydata-global/index.md

 Instead, use a more traditional natural language processing package, NLTK, to process these data.
 Technology called a "stemmer" can merge plural and singular nouns into the same value, for example.

-### Create a new notebook

-Click the arrow in BigQuery Studio's tabbed editor and select **Create new Python notebook**.

 ### Using NLTK to stem words